 Trauma continues to be the main issue for me as I deal with being triggered, my thinking brain ambushed by my ‘baby brain’ and the delay in being able to make sense of the event and move forward.
 My recent writings are about my commitment to analysing, or autopsying recent events that have been traumatic, and to work out a way forward.

 How I found out I am adopted

-On a fateful day in Sydney I met a woman I knew only as a name, a beneficiary in the will of the person I knew as ‘father‘.
+On a fateful day in Sydney I met a woman I knew only as a name, a beneficiary in my dad’s will.
 My quest was for information regarding my daughter who had died, and my son who has a disability; her agenda, to prove the legitimacy of her legal claim on the estate.
 ‘Not my concern’ I thought, ‘What’s done is done and it was never about the money’.

-Letters sent, suspicion grew regarding my Particulars of Birth certificate which did not contain the details of the people who I had known as my parents.
+Letters sent, suspicion grew regarding my Particulars of Birth certificate which did not contain the details of my parents.
 Research on adoption suggested that people who adopted children were reluctant to talk to the children they had adopted, about their pregnancy and birth.

-I tested this on the person I had known as my mother and was astonished by her text book dismissal of my question about her pregnancy and my delivery as “Oh it was all so long ago” but she happily recounted details about the pregnancies of two of her children.
+I tested this on my mum and was astonished by her text book dismissal of my question about her pregnancy and my delivery as “Oh it was all so long ago” but she happily recounted details about the pregnancies of two of her children.
 My heart sank and all that remained was the letter dispelling or cementing my fear.

-In October 1998 I sat in my car across the road from the Whyalla Post Office, opened and read the official letter from a Government department.
+In October 1998 I sat in my car across the road from the Whyalla Post Office, opened and read the official letter from the Adoption branch of the Child Welfare Department.
 It told me the truth about my life: I was adopted.
 I was forty three years old.